rish-0-0/rish-0-0/README.md

 ### Neo-Flow-Viz

-It is a visualization Library for React Projects, written in Typescript.
+It is a Neo4j Graph visualization Library for React Projects, written in Typescript.
 It uses ReactFlow as the underlying Graph Library and the response and Query Format it builds on is for Neo4j.

 ```bash
 npm install --save neo-flow-viz